jjgecon/EconJM_auto_doc_gen/output_docs/west_ontario_1/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research aligns well with the University of Western Ontario's commitment to advancing knowledge through rigorous research and dedicated teaching.
-By employing innovative generative AI methods to analyze cultural values in entertainment media, my work contributes to the department's strengths in labour economics, political economy, and development economics.
-This research not only fosters critical thinking and an understanding of societal dynamics but also advances policy-relevant insights that resonate with the institution’s focus on serving society’s interests.
-Joining Western’s Department of Economics offers an inspiring environment that encourages interdisciplinary collaboration, engagement with diverse perspectives, and integration of research and education — all essential to fulfilling its vision of academic excellence and leadership in Canada.
+My research aligns well with the University of Western Ontario's commitment to advancing knowledge through rigorous research and dedicated teaching, and my use of innovative generative AI methods to analyze cultural values in entertainment media contributes to the department's strengths in labour economics, political economy, and development economics.
+My commitment to interdisciplinary research is further demonstrated by my receipt of the Dedman College Interdisciplinary Institute Fellowship, which recognizes and supports my efforts to bridge multiple fields in my work.